 3.3.1.
-Turn off the fan and Then remove the tapes and unfold the excess liner from the door perimeter and let it loose.
+Remove the ventilator from the container door.
+Then remove the tapes and unfold the excess liner from the door perimeter and let it loose.

 3.3.2.
 Hold the 2-track zippers together.
-Aligned for proper sealing.
+Align for proper sealing.

 3.3.3.
-Manually zip a few centimeters enough to initially engage the slider.
+Manually zip a few centimeters enough to initially engage the zipper slider.

 3.3.4.
-Position the slider on the manually zipped portion of the zip lock.
+Position the zipper slider on the manually zipped portion of the zip lock.

 3.3.5.
-For ease of zipping two persons required, with one person does the zipping and the other person holds the other end steadily making both sections of the zipper in a straight line to avoid the zipper length being misaligned.
-Moving the slider while the zipper or slider is curved forces one of the zipper sections to elongate.
+For ease of zipping two persons are required.
+One person does the zipping and the other person holds the other end steadily, making both sections of the zipper in a straight line to avoid the zipper length being misaligned.

 3.3.6.
-If uneven zipper ends are observed, both ends of the zipper should be slightly stretched and do the zipping from end to end.
+If uneven zipper ends are observed, slightly stretch both ends of the zipper and redo the zipping from end to end.

 3.3.7.
 Fold extra liner and tape it against the stack.

 Ensure that no liner is stuck in-between doors.